 - Daily programming must include four hours of reading and math instruction (with at least one hour of this block dedicated to math and at least one hour for reading), one hour of intervention, and one hour of physical activity or “play.”
 Instruction will be provided in a casual and fun format by a licensed and endorsed teacher.

 - Middle school students assigned to "summer school" will attend the Learning Loss Bridge Camp.

 - FSSD will provide bus transportation for students.

 - If a student attends a summer learning camp, he/she will have access to MAC care (MAC fees will apply).

-Registration information will be emailed the week of April 15.
+Registration information will be emailed beginning April 15.
 In accordance with Tennessee Learning Loss Remediation and Student Acceleration Act, registration will open first to priority students.
 If you did not complete the survey, but are interested in one or both of the summer learning camps, please contact your child/ren’s school for placement on the wait list.

 Gentry's Educational Foundation partners with FSSD to offer children in Franklin the opportunity to enrich their lives through education and mentoring.
 Community support and grants provide funding.

 For more information, please visit Gentry's Educational Foundation online.